Major roads in the Pilbara region of Western Australia: Manuwarra Red Dog Highway

 Manuwarra Red Dog Highway is a major north-west to south-east road in the Pilbara region currently being constructed between Karratha and Tom Price.
 Originally known as Karratha-Tom Price Road, it acquired its new name in September 2020 after community consultation.
 Manuwarra means "heaps" in the Yindjibarndi language and is the indigenous name for the Red Dog Gorge in the Millstream Chichester National Park.
 Both the gorge and the highway acquired its English name from the eponymous Red Dog, a famous Kelpie/Cattle Dog and Pilbara mascot from the 1970s.

 The road is constructed from renamed sections of Warlu Road, Roebourne-Wittenoom Road and Bingarn Road along with a portion of the service road originally constructed to service the Hamersley & Robe River railway.

 Marble Bar Road

 Marble Bar Road is a main north–south road in the Pilbara region.
 From Great Northern Highway at Newman, it heads north via Nullagine and Marble Bar to rejoin Great Northern Highway at Strelley, east of Port Hedland.
 Although it provides an alternative route to Great Northern Highway, most of the Newman to Marble Bar section is unsealed.
-The Northern Australia Roads Program announced in 2016 included the following project for the Marble Bar Road.

-Coongan Gorge
+Despite having been promised to be sealed since the 1950s after the clousure of the Marble Bar railway line.

-The project for realignment and reconstruction works was completed in mid 2019 at a total cost of $34.5 million.
+The Northern Australia Roads Program announced in 2016 included the a realignment and reconstruction works at Coonan Gorge that was completed in 2019 at a total cost of $34.5 million.